Table of Contents[Hide][Show]

 Pernice loves his extensive bourbon bar, and I did too.
 Savor the Brown Eyed Susan mixed with Elijah Craig, elderflower liqueur and grapefruit.

 Across the street from a pocket park abounding with public art, Chef Daniel Marteny locally sources his ingredients.
 The patio with its large fireplace offers views of the park.

 My cornmeal-fried okra was delicate whole pods, not chopped, with green chili aioli on the side.
 Smoked ham with Dijon mornay sauce and an over-easy egg distinguished the Croque Madame sandwich.

 TravelingMom Tip: order pimento cheese fritters with bacon vinaigrette even if you don’t usually load up on appetizers.

 This is a big space very suitable for families with squirmy kids and also tables separated enough for date-night dinners.

 The menu’s enormous, and so is the array of desserts on display at the front door.
 Penne Siciliano was my entrée with spicy sausage, diced eggplant and tomato pomodoro.
 Big steaks were popular at nearby tables.

 TravelingMoms in the know about Atlanta have some tips to share too.
-Here’s what TravelingMom of Many Maria Smith says about the city south of Roswell.
+Here’s what TravelingMom Maria Smith says about the city south of Roswell.